 Lawful Development Certificates provide the possibility of obtaining a statutory document confirming that a use, operation or activity named in it is lawful for planning control purposes on the dates specified in the document.
 The issue of a certificate depends entirely on factual evidence about the history and planning status of a building or land and the interpretation of any relevant planning law or judicial authority.
 The grant of a certificate applies only to the lawfulness of development carried out, or proposed, in accordance with planning legislation.

 A Lawful Development Certificate can relate to an existing use of development (CLUED) or a proposed use or development (CLOPUD).
-As from 1st January 2010 Planning Officers will not respond informally to requests asking whether a proposed use if lawful or not; you will need to use the CLOPUD application process.
+As of 1 January 2010 Planning Officers do not respond informally to requests asking whether a proposed use if lawful or not.
+You must use the CLOPUD application process.

 Lawful Development Certificates enable us, when appropriate conditions are satisfied, to grant a certificate saying that:

 - an existing use of buildings or land, or some operational development, or some existing activity in breach of a planning condition, is lawful (CLUED).

 - a proposed use of buildings or land, or some operational development proposed to be carried out would be lawful (CLOPUD).

 Anyone can apply for a certificate if they wish to obtain official confirmation that any existing or proposed use of land or buildings, or operational development, is lawful, that is that it does not require planning permission and that specified exact lawful use of land or buildings or operational development as detailed in the corresponding certificate is immune from planning enforcement action.